LAIn-Co/MAGI/README.md

     pip install -r requirements.txt
     ```

-4. (_Optional but required to run locally_) Download a GGUF model (e.g., Llama-3.1-8B or Llama-3.2-1B) and place it inside the pre_trained_models/ folder.
+4. (_Optional but required to run not listed models_) Download a GGUF model (e.g., Llama-3.1-8B or Llama-3.2-1B) and place it inside the pre_trained_models/ folder.

 ## Usage